jonathanschimpf/peterson-recipecollection/static/scan-content/Pies and Pastries - Apple Crumb Pie.md

-DENISE'S Apple Crumb Pie

 Ingredients

 Filling:
-3/4 cup sugar
-3 tablespoons flour
-1 teaspoon cinnamon
-1/8 teaspoon nutmeg
-6-8 medium Macintosh or
-Granny Smith apples
+3/4 cup sugar  •  3 tablespoons flour  •  1 teaspoon cinnamon  •  1/8 teaspoon nutmeg  •  6-8 medium  •  Macintosh or Granny Smith apples

 Streusel Topping:
-¾ cup flour
-1/3 cup sugar
-6 tablespoons butter or margarine
+¾ cup flour  •  1/3 cup sugar  •  6 tablespoons butter or margarine

 Cooking Instructions
-1. Core, peel and thinly slice apples.
+1 - Core, peel and thinly slice apples.
 Add apples to sugar, flour, cinnamon, and nutmeg mixture.
 Pour into pie shell.
 (Make your own or use Pet Ritz frozen pie shell.)
-2. To make streusel topping, cut butter into flour and sugar until crumbly.
+2 - To make streusel topping, cut butter into flour and sugar until crumbly.
 Sprinkle atop pie.
 Or…. use the regular piecrust for top, making slits for pie to breathe.
-3. Bake at 350 degrees for 50 min or until bubbly.
+3 - Bake at 350 degrees for 50 min or until bubbly.
 Cool for 1 hour.

 Variations